henryl74/3d-artist-personal-website/README.md

 ### Unfixed Bugs

 - Due to time constraints I culd not test the site for all type of mobile phones, the site works very well in most mobile standard devices, laptops and desktop computer.
-- The "Home" image seems to heavy and affects the score performance in lighthouse, this is something I would like to work more and fix it on a later stage.
+- The "Home" image seems to be a little heavy and affects a bit the score performance in lighthouse for this section of the website, this is something I would like to work more and fix it on a later stage.

 ## Validator Testing

 ### HTML

-- The first time I run the html in W3C, they returned with a few errors encountered in the title of the images, I fixed this by renaming the images title by using underscore to eliminate any existing space from the name; run the html files again and this time no errors were returned when passing through the official W3C validator.
+- The first time I run the html in W3C, it returned with a few errors encountered in the title of the images, I fixed this by renaming the images title by using underscore to eliminate any existing space from the name; run the html files again and this time no errors were returned when passing through the official W3C validator.

 ![W3C HTML Validator screenshot](assets/images/W3C_HTML_Validator.png)